-In all honesty though, it’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as dramatic or pitching for sympathy.
+It’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as dramatic or pitching for sympathy.

-The truth is, I began a year off from medical school this past fall because I was depressed AF.
+I began a year off from medical school this past fall because I was depressed AF.
 Coming off long distances hikes and being depressed isn’t uncommon.
 Nor is depression an uncommon phenomenon with medical students.
 When I hiked two thirds of the Appalachian Trail in 2009-2010, I came off and felt totally lost.
 Fortunately I needed some money so didn’t have much time to wallow in self pity.
 But this past summer, after attempting the Appalachian Trail unsupported record and tearing my calf three weeks in, I was pretty tremendously bummed out.
 I shamefully returned home, knowing that I would just get more and more down the longer I spent dragging out my slow and excruciating failure on the Trail.
 At home I could hardly walk and had to one leg hobble around the house while my calf healed.
 After a couple weeks I was able to go for short walks but I still had to worry about lasting damage I potentially had accrued on my 23 days of 35 mile days on the AT.

 At home, I occupied myself with chores, tame adventures, and hung out with friends and family.
 I picked up racing triathlons again to keep in shape and enjoyed the rapid improvement after my three years away from the sport.
 But I couldn’t deny that the sport wasn’t giving me the same joy it did in undergrad.
 School started back up and I was having difficulty getting to class every day.
 I lived in Virginia Beach at my parents house for the first few weeks of class with all my stuff packed up in boxes.
 I felt homeless and being so far from school seriously discouraged my attendance of non-mandatory classes and made the mandatory ones a burden.